GamerTalk/Frontend/README.md

 2. Open your browser and go to **`http://localhost:3000/`** to access the application.

-## Running Test
+## Running Tests
-There are two ways to run cypress test: in the terminal, and in the browser.
+There are two ways to run the Cypress test: in the terminal and in the browser.
 The terminal may be quicker and not require a login.
-The browser gives you step by step results from each step in your test but requires a login through cypress which can be done with your Github account.
+The browser gives you step-by-step results from each step in your test but requires a login through Cypress, which can be done with your GitHub account.

-For all test, they are saved in the `/cypress/e2e` folder as `[name].cy.js` files.
+All tests are saved in the `/cypress/e2e` folder as `[name].cy.js` files.
 If you have used Chai, it might look very familiar.

-Note: All test require that you are running the dev server on your local machine.
+Note: All tests require that you are running the dev server on your local machine.

 ### Terminal testing
-To run the cypres test in the brower simply run the following command
+To run the cypres test in the browser, simply run the following command

 ```bash
 npx cypress run
 ```

-This will run all test in the `/cypress/e2e` folder.
+This will run all tests in the `/cypress/e2e` folder.
 This will also record a video of the test so you can check what, if anything, failed.
 These videos will be saved in the `/cypress/videos` folder.

 ### Browser testing

-To run test in the browser, run the following command in the terminal:
+To run the test in the browser, run the following command in the terminal:

 ```bash
 npm run cypress:open